 Myth: Your site doesn’t need a blog.

-Truth: Know how when you go to the grocery store and sometimes get food samples from vendors promoting new food products?
+Truth: Know how to go to the grocery store and sometimes get food samples from vendors promoting new food products?
 That sample can mean the difference between you buying the product or walking away.

-In a similar fashion, when you write a blog post, you publish information that showcases a sample of your expertise.
-It just might be useful in helping you make a sale.
+Similarly, when you write a blog post, you publish information that showcases a sample of your expertise.
+It just might help you make a sale.

 Writing blog posts gives you links you can share with authority sites.
 You can use that link to make a point with a prospect.
 Blogs can be a venue for sharing industry news and what’s new at your company.
 You can also use blog post links to get quality backlinks.
 For all these reasons and others, you can use blog posts to help your website rank on Google organic search results for the long term.